What is sheltered housing accommodation?

 They love the fact that if something goes wrong, it gets fixed quickly and easily.

-The majority of sheltered housing schemes require residents to have a certain level of independence.
-However, there is an increasing number of extra care housing available where people with a greater need of personal care can continue to live.
+Sheltered housing schemes don’t usually provide help with personal care, and they require residents to have a certain level of independence.
+However, there is an increasing number of extra care housing schemes where people with greater care needs can continue to live.

 Can I rent sheltered housing?